SoldatOhneGewehr/backtestengine/readme.md

 ## Usage

-1. Place your historical data in the `data/` directory (e.g., `data.csv`).
-2. Configure strategies and parameters in the source code or via command-line options (if supported).
+1. Choose the ticker, start date and end date.
-3. Run the engine to generate reports in the `reports/` directory.
+2. Run the engine to generate reports in the `reports/` directory.

-## Adding Strategies

-To add a new strategy:

-1. Create a new header and implementation file in `include/`.
-2. Implement the required interfaces (see existing strategies for examples).
-3. Register the strategy in the main application.

 ## License

 This project is licensed under the terms of the LICENSE file provided in the repository.

+## Future Plans

+- Add discreteness for asset classes such as stocks
+- Implement more advanced trading strategies and risk management modules
+- Implement more metrics to measure performance and risk (CAGR, Alpha, Benchmark-relative Return, Standart Deviation, Maximum Drawdown, Sharpe Ratio)
+- Add support for shorting equites (selling equity on loan)
+- Add support for brokerage commissions
+- Add Support for leveraged trades and interest rates
+- Enhance reporting with more metrics and interactive formats
+- Improve documentation and add usage examples
+- Optimize repedately used classes
+- Add new strategies